Z11/robe-tech-blog/posts/javascript-array-and-objects.md

 title: 'Careful passing arrays and objects in Javascript !!!
 Specially with BIG data sets.'
 tags: ["javascript", "nodejs"]
 published: true
-date: '2019-01-06'
+date: '2020-01-06'
 ---

 <img width="560px" height="315px" src="../src/images/itsOkItsFine.png"/>

 Array and objects are awesome ways to store your data.
 However, sometimes we tend to forget the dangers of saving the data to new arrays/objects.
-The danger arises when developers save the data to a new store and still modify the old store.
 Why do we need to know this ?
-If your handling large sets in data and modifying them after storing the data in a different array, then you could potentially unintentionally change the data.
-This unintentional situation will lead to hours/days to try to debug 💩💩💩
+If you're handling large arrays and modifying them after storing the data in a new array, then you could unintentionally change the new array.
+This unintentional situation will lead to hours/days to debug 💩💩💩

 For example: